dsuguy2007/qbo-pco-sync/README.md

    - Use the client id as `pco.app_id` and the client secret as `pco.secret` in `config/config.php`.

 6) **Create an admin user**
-   - Visit `public/create_admin.php` in your browser, create a user, then delete the file for safety.
+   - Visit `public/create_admin.php` in your browser to create the first admin user.

 7) **Run the app**
    - Point your web server (or `php -S localhost:8000 -t public`) to the `public` directory.
    - Login, connect QuickBooks, and verify PCO configuration.

+8) **Webhooks & scheduling**
+   - Add `webhook_secret` to `config/config.php`.
+   - Point PCO webhooks to `public/pco-webhook.php` with that secret; the webhook handler routes batch commits and donation completions.
+   - Webhooks do not currently cover Registrations; schedule `run-registrations-sync.php?webhook_secret=YOUR_SECRET` via cron/task runner to pull recent Registrations payments.
+NOTE: Registrations payments sync is currently in progress and so may not work properly.

 ## Usage highlights
 - **Connect QuickBooks**: `oauth-start.php` handles the OAuth flow and stores tokens.